 Typically open annually in mid-December, this market has been canceled this year due to COVID concerns.

 This Bavarian village provides the ultimate Christmas charm.
 Taking place at the Downtown Marktplatz, you'll feel like you stepped right into Berlin as you browse this year's 11th annual event.
 Try a loaf of stollen (German fruit bread) and enjoy the whimsical architecture and decorations.

 Open this year November 28-29 and December 5-6 with free admission.

 4. Christkindl Market in Denver, Colorado

-This market is put on locally every year by the by the German American Chamber of Commerce.
-This year they will feature a "Kinderpunsch," a non-alcoholic Glühwein, to make this market, even more, family friendly.
+This market is put on locally every year by the German American Chamber of Commerce.
+This year they will feature a "Kinderpunsch," a non-alcoholic Glühwein, to make this market, even more, family-friendly.
 You can even visit this market in late November, maybe to avoid the crazy holiday crowds?